DrNicoleTobias/Ray_PaperArtifacts/README.md

 Ray uses a detection circuit to determine when to wake up the microcontroller to assess the possible event.
 The detector circuitry is tunable using trim potentiometers (trim pots) pre-installation in deployment.
 You may find that depending on the lighting conditions of a particular doorway you are mounting the Ray sensor to that the sensitivity of the detector circuit's trim pots may need adjusting.
 We found in our experiments that we did need to adjust the trim pots some for the general lighting conditions and found that they generally worked for other similar lighting conditions without needing to be readjusted for every doorway.
 Using a screwdriver on TM1 for monitoring SOLAR1 or TM2 for monitoring SOLAR2 from the Solar_Module PCB schematics, twisting to one direction will move the detection threshold and make the detectors more sensitive while twisting in the opposite direction will make them less sensitive.

 ### Attaching a Radio
 The Ray PCB also uses a TI CC1101 radio for communication that is to be connected to the Radio_Module in Hardware/PCB_Designs/.
+The TI CC1101 radio board is an off-the-shelf board that we designed a plug-in for on the Radio_Module boards.
 For our purposes, we considered the direction the antenna was pointing would be considered *inward* when mounting the sensor for practice, but logically you could train and adjust the code if you prefer it to point the other direction.

 ### Installing on a doorway
 With all the parts assembled, tuned, connected, and attacked to the 3D printed enclosure, you can attach the Ray sensor to the top of a doorway/passageway frame with solar panels facing down anyway that you would like.
 For our experiments, we affixed the 3d enclosure to a piece of wood with magnets screwed to the other side for easy in attaching and removing the sensor on different doorway/passageway frames as most within our office building had metal frames or structures to attach to.